-In connection with the IPO, our directors and executive officers, and substantially all of our stockholders (including the selling stockholders in this offering) entered into lock-up agreements with the underwriters for the IPO, pursuant to which each of these persons or entities, subject to certain exceptions, for a period of 180 days after June 4, 2020, agreed that, without the prior written consent of any two of Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC and Goldman Sachs & Co.
+In connection with the IPO, our directors and executive officers, and substantially all of our stockholders (including the selling stockholders in this offering) entered into lock-up agreements with the underwriters for the IPO, or the IPO lock-up agreements, pursuant to which each of these persons or entities, subject to certain exceptions, for a period of 180 days after June 4, 2020, agreed that, without the prior written consent of any two of Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC and Goldman Sachs & Co.
 LLC, or collectively, the Lock-up Release Parties, they would not (1) offer, pledge, loan, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock (including, without limitation, common stock or such other securities which may be deemed to be beneficially owned by such directors, executive officers, managers and members in accordance with the rules and regulations of the SEC and securities which may be issued upon exercise of a stock option or warrant), or (2) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the common stock or such other securities, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of common stock or such other securities, in cash or otherwise, or (3) make any demand for or exercise any right with respect to the registration of any shares of our common stock or any security convertible into or exercisable or exchangeable for our common stock.
-See "Shares Eligible for Future Sale-Lock-Up Agreements."
+See "Shares Eligible for Future Sale-IPO Lock-Up Agreements."
 In connection with this offering, Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC and Goldman Sachs & Co.
-LLC have given written consent to waive the relevant
+LLC have given written consent to permit filing of this registration statement.
+Additionally, Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC and Goldman Sachs & Co.
+LLC have agreed to release the restrictions under the IPO lock-up agreements of the Continuing Equity Owners, including our Founder and Rook, subject to the delivery and effectiveness of the lock-up agreements described under "Shares Eligible for Future Sale-Lock-Up Agreements."